y3llowcake/inl/README.md

 `inl echo hi`

-Don't run to completion, use SIGKILL instead:
+Don't run to completion (uses SIGKILL on event):

 `inl -n echo zzz \&\& sleep 60`

-Don't run to completion, wait 5 seconds before re-establishing watches:
+Don't run to completion, wait 5 seconds before re-establishing watches.
+This is may be useful when running a build step that touches the filesystem:

 `inl -n -t 5s go build \&\& ./binary`